cloudlinux/cloudlinux-doc/docs/lve_manager/README.md

 #### Overview

-<span class="notranslate">CloudLinux Installation Wizard </span> allows you to easily install and set up CloudLinux OS components on your server with cPanel, Plesk or DirectAdmin.
+<span class="notranslate">CloudLinux OS Shared Installation Wizard </span> allows you to easily install and set up CloudLinux OS Shared components on your server with cPanel, Plesk or DirectAdmin.

 #### Set up

-As you have CloudLinux OS installed, navigate to <span class="notranslate"> CloudLinux LVE Manager </span> in your control panel.
-CloudLinux Installation Wizard starts automatically if <span class="notranslate"> `lvemanager` </span> package is installed for the first time (not updated).
+As you have CloudLinux OS Shared installed, navigate to <span class="notranslate"> CloudLinux OS Shared LVE Manager </span> in your control panel.
+CloudLinux OS Shared Installation Wizard starts automatically if `lvemanager` package is installed for the first time (not updated).

 ![](/images/installationwizardmain_zoom70.png)

-To start setting up your CloudLinux OS, click <span class="notranslate">_Start Wizard_</span>, otherwise click <span class="notranslate">_Skip Wizard_</span>, and you will be redirected to the <span class="notranslate"> LVE Manager Dashboard</span>.
+To start setting up your CloudLinux OS Shared, click <span class="notranslate">_Start Wizard_</span>, otherwise click <span class="notranslate">_Skip Wizard_</span>, and you will be redirected to the <span class="notranslate"> LVE Manager Dashboard</span>.

 :::tip Note
 Installation statuses of all components are duplicated inside their corresponding boxes on the <span class="notranslate">Dashboard</span>.
 All <span class="notranslate">Wizard</span> actions are available there as well. <span class="notranslate">Dashboard</span> will be automatically updated as soon as the installation process finishes.